-Although sources vary on the exact year of his birth, Constantine (Gaius Flavis Valerius Constantinus) was born at Naissus in present day Serbia as early as 272 CE or as late as 285 CE.
-Since his father was not only a military commander but also the caesar of the west, Constantine lived his entire early life in the imperial court, eventually serving as a high ranking staff officer for Diocletian.
+Although sources vary on the exact year of his birth, Constantine (Gaius Flavis Valerius Constantinus) was born at Naissus in present-day Serbia as early as 272 CE or as late as 285 CE.
+Since his father was not only a military commander but also the caesar of the west, Constantine lived his entire early life in the imperial court, eventually serving as a high-ranking staff officer for Diocletian.
 Even in his youth, those around him saw Constantine as a man of boundless energy.
 Under the emperor's tutelage, he learned that a ruler's job was to defend the empire from any external force and create a just and ordered society - something Constantine would put into practice when he became emperor himself.

-In May of 305 CE Diocletian and Maximian both abdicated their thrones to Galerius in the east (with Maximinus Daia as caesar) and Constantius in the west (with Falvius Valerius Servius as caesar).
+In May of 305 CE, the senior emperors Diocletian and Maximian both abdicated their thrones to Galerius in the east (with Maximinus Daia as caesar) and Constantius in the west (with Falvius Valerius Servius as caesar).
 These appointments were not popular with everyone.
 Maxentius, the son of Maximian, and Constantine felt betrayed, each believing he deserved the appointment as caesar.
 This omission would not be forgotten and would eventually lead to a long, bitterly fought battle over control of both halves of the empire.
 After Diocletian abdicated, Galerius (in an attempt to appease bitter feelings) permitted the disappointed Constantine to return to the west in 306 CE to serve under his father.
 Before Constantius succumbed to leukemia (the reason he was called “the Pale”) in July of 306 CE at York, Constantine had the opportunity to campaign with his father in Britain against the Picts.
 It was in Britain that the newly appointed augustus earned the title “Britannicus Maximus” for the second time.

 After his father's death Constantine continued to build a reputation as a man capable of rapid and decisive action when in 307 CE he attacked the Franks.
-It was here that he proved he could act without mercy when he killed two Frankish kings by throwing them to beasts in the amphitheatre at Trier.
+It was here that he proved he could act without mercy when he killed two Frankish kings by throwing them to beasts in the amphitheatre at Trier (Augusta Treverorum).
 However, he could also show compassion as when he restored church property that had earlier been confiscated.
 Slowly he gained the respect of the army, demonstrating to his men, even those older and more experienced, they could trust him.

-With the death of Constantius and the success of the war in Britain, many expected Constantine to be named the new augustus in the west; however, Severus (caesar and close friend of Galerius) was promoted to the position, despite the claim that Constantius had named his son as augustus on his deathbed.
+With the death of Constantius and the success of the war in Britain, many expected Constantine to be named the new western emperor; however, Severus (caesar and close friend of Galerius) was promoted to the position, despite the claim that Constantius had named his son as augustus on his deathbed.
 Regardless of the official decree, Constantine was declared augustus by his men.
 Galerius, however, refused to recognize this declaration, naming himself caesar instead.
 Not to be overlooked, Maxentius, who had also been overlooked in 305 CE, ignored both Galerius and Constantine and declared himself augustus in October of 307 CE.
 With the support of the people of Rome and the Praetorian Guard, he controlled Sicily, Corsica, Sardinia, and parts of North Africa.
 Eventually, as many as six different people would eventually claim control in the west.

 Because of his friendship to Galerius, Severus was distrusted by both Constantine and Constantine's brother-in-law Maxentius, and in order to defeat the new augustus, they allied themselves with the former augustus Maximian and joined forces against Severus.
 Unfortunately for Severus, who had received orders to stop Maxentius, his army deserted him (having been bribed by Maxentius).
 Fearing for his life, he fled to Ravenna, only to be captured and killed outside Rome.
 His death prompted Galerius to unsuccessfully invade the west with an army.
 In 308 CE a new tetrachy was formed (with the advice of Diocletian) with Licinius (an Illyrian army officer and friend of Galerius) as the new augustus and Constantine retaining his position as the caesar.
 To add to the confusion, Maximian (who had been living at Constantine's court as an advisor) came out of retirement in 310 CE, announcing himself as the new augustus, claiming Constantine was dead.
 Constantine, who had been away fighting the Franks, hunted him down outside Marseilles (the city had refused to grant him assistance), and in desperation Maximian hanged himself.